eliseomartelli/eliseomartelli.it/data/blog/2025-04-14-updates-from-last-week.md

 [thejaymo.net](https://thejaymo.net/2025/04/10/marking-the-occasion-100425/)'s
 blog that truly resonates with me:

 > A blog in 2025 should be a destination.
-They don’t just distribute — they
+They don't just distribute — they
 > accumulate.
 They hold time, build presence, and concretise.

 This resonates with me at an opportune moment, as I’ve been writing more